-Let $$S = \frac{\text{Achieved SOR Response}}{\text{Expected SOR Response} - \frac{\text{MIN (10\% ,1 MW)}}{\text{Expected SOR Response}}}$$

-If S >= 0.9,

-$$Qi = 0$$

-,
+Let $\mathbf{S} = \frac{\text{Average Achieved SOR}}{\text{Average SOR Requirement}}$

-If S <= 0.7, $Qi = 1$,
+If S >= 0.9, Qi = 0, If S <= 0.7, Qi = 1,

-Otherwise, $Qi = (0.9 - S)5$.
+Otherwise, Qi = (0.9 - S)5.

-Equation 5: Calculation of Performance Incident Scaling Factor (4Q1) for Secondary Operating

-Reserve

-This results in a Providing Unit being awarded a Pass $\underline{(Qi = 0)}$ should it achieve greater or equal to 90% of its Expected SOR response, a Fail if it achieves less than or equal to 70% and a Partial Pass in between.
+Equation 5: Calculation of Performance Incident Scaling Factor (Q_i) for Secondary Operating Reserve This results in a Providing Unit being awarded a Pass (Qi = 0) should it achieve greater or equal to 90% of its Average SOR Requirement, a Fail if it achieves less than or equal to 70% and a Partial Pass in between.

-If the Expected SOR response is less than 1 MW Otherwise, a N/A Data Record will apply to the Providing Unit for the Performance Incident. if criteria a) or b) is false.
+If the Average SOR Requirement is less than 40.5 MW a N/A Data Record will apply to the Providing Unit for the Performance Incident.

-''' 5.95.10 Tertiary Operating Reserve Reserve 1 (TOR1)

-5.9.15.10.1 Method of Performance Assessment Tertiary Operating Reserve 1 (TOR1) '''
+5.10 Tertiary Operating Reserve 1 (TOR1)

-Performance Assessment of the TOR1 service will be based on an evaluation of the Providing Unit's performance during the a Frequency Event.
-The assessment of TOR1 performance is carried out during the entire TOR1 time range of T+90 seconds to T+300 seconds, i.e. the TOR1 Period.
+5.10.1 Method of Performance Assessment Tertiary Operating Reserve 1 (TOR1) Performance Assessment of the TOR1 service will be based on an evaluation of the Providing Unit's performance during the entire time range of T+90 seconds to T+300 seconds, i.e. the TOR1 Period.

-5.9.25.10.2 Measurement Process for Tertiary Operating Reserve 1(TOR1)
+5.10.2 Measurement Process for Tertiary Operating Reserve 1(TOR1) Performance Assessment

-Performance Assessment

 The Expected TOR1 and the Achieved TOR1 will be calculated for the Providing Unit.
-The extent of the difference between the Expected TOR1 and Achieved

-TOR1 will determine how the Performance Incident Scaling Factor (Q_i) will be applied to the Providing Unit for the Performance Incident.
+The extent of the difference between the Expected TOR1 and Achieved TOR1 will determine how the Performance Incident Scaling Factor (Q_i) will be applied to the Providing Unit for the Performance Incident.

 The Expected TOR1 is determined for each sample point during the TOR1 Period and compared to the Achieved TOR1.
-If the Achieved TOR1 is less than the Expected TOR1, the deficit is summated for all sample points and an average deficit produced.